Top Tips : Choosing a Carpet for a Child’s Bedroom

 Not only does a carpet provide comfort and warmth, they also absorb sound, dimming any loud noises.
 This is ideal for when your child has their friends round to play, as they don’t have to disturb the whole house with their screams and laughter!

-Rather than opting for your child’s favourite colour – as I’m sure you wouldn’t want to end up with a bright pink carpet! – you need to put your practical head on and think which colour will hide mucky stains and marks well.
-A medium tone will conceal any marks , as will darker shades, however these will change the feel of the room and may not complement it as well.
+Rather than opting for your child’s favourite colour – as I’m sure you wouldn’t want to end up with a bright pink carpet! – you need to put your practical head-on and think which colour will hide mucky stains and marks well.
+A medium tone will conceal any marks , as will darker shades, however, these will change the feel of the room and may not compliment it as well.

 A neutral or tan brown colour tends to blend in with furnishings easier, and if you want to inject a splash of colour, you could always consider placing a large rug in the centre of the floor.